-Duck Walks is a class leg exercise within the body weight exercise community but little known in main stream.
-It is a killer for your legs.
+The Duck Walks Exercise is a classic leg exercise within the body weight exercise community but little known in main stream.
+It is a killer exercise for your legs and is great because it’s an animal like exercise (which means it’s more natural for your body).
 If you are really extreme, try to set a goal of doing duck walks all the way around a track.
-You can take breaks, but the 400 yards of duck walks will be an absolute killer for your legs.
+You can take breaks, but the 400 yards of duck walks will be an amazing calisthenics exercise for your legs.

 If you are looking for another challenge for your lower body, check out the Bodyweight Squats Muscular Endurance 5-Minute Challenge.
-It’s definitely a killer.
+It’s definitely brutal.

 How to do Duck Walks Exercise:

-In order to properly perform Duck Walks, stand with your feet shoulder width apart.
+In order to properly perform Duck Walks, stand with your feet shoulder-width apart.
 Squat down until your buttocks touches your lower legs.
 Begin to walk while keeping your buttocks as low as you possibly can.
 Your arms can be folded in front of you or on your sides.
-If you are on a track or side walk you can walk a longer distance in this position.
+If you are on a track or sidewalk you can walk a long distance in this position.
 If you are inside, feel free to turn around like the example in the video.

 Muscle group worked: